victor-explore/victor-explore.github.io/content/posts/PRNN/16 - Non parametric density estimation.md

+---
-# Non parametric density estimation
+title: "Non parametric density estimation"
+date:
+draft: false
+description:
+tags: []
+categories: []
+author:
+toc:
+weight: 1
+---

 ## What is parametric density estimation?
 In parametric density estimation, we assume that the data is generated from a known distribution, such as the normal distribution, and we estimate the parameters of the distribution using various methods like maximum likelihood estimation or risk minimization.